With IPOs on ice, banks' stock offering fees plummet

 Top ECM fee earners Top ECM fee earnershttps://tmsnrt.rs/3QWkrN1

-(Additional reporting by Emma-Victoria Farre; Editing by Greg Roumeliotis and Richard Chang)
+(Additional reporting by Emma-Victoria Farr; Editing by Greg Roumeliotis, Richard Chang and Jane Merriman)

 ((andres.gonzalez@thomsonreuters.com; 0034 647 69 49 89; Reuters Messaging: andres.gonzalez.thomsonreuters.com@reuters.net))